cesanta/mongoose-os-docs/kiwi/intro.md

 the specified MQTT server.
 AWS IoT, Azure, Google IoT Core, IBM Watson, and private MQTT servers are supported.
 The gateway algorithm is as follows:

 - Connect to the configured MQTT server.
-Reconnect when the connection is lost
+Reconnect when a connection is lost
 - Perform a continuous BLE scan, listen for the BLE advertisements
 - When a BLE advertisement is received, report it to the MQTT server, to the `kiwi.pub_topic` topic